 Legal Advisor: Job Description and Education Requirements

 Legal advisors are employed by large corporations, the government, and other organizations to provide counsel in legal matters.
-They must follow the same educational path as a lawyer, which includes passing the LSATs and attending law school.
+They must follow the same educational path as lawyers, which includes passing the Law School Admission Test (LSAT) and attending law school.
+In addition, legal advisors must become licensed through the state in which they choose to work.

 Legal Advisor Job Description